Email marketing is one of the best ways to monetize your blog.

 The higher your email open rate, the better it is for your online business.

-So, you’ll definitely want it to be higher!
+So, you’ll want it to be higher!

 What are the factors that affect email open rates?